ssbc/ssb-meta-feeds-spec/README.md

 ## Example of a meta feed

-An example of a meta feed linking 3 feeds: a main feed, a claims meta feed and a linked meta feed that contains other feeds this identity is linked to.
+An example of a meta feed linking 3 feeds: a main feed, an index meta feed and a linked meta feed that contains other feeds this identity is linked to.